virtualarchitectures/DS-Bio-Photos/README.md

 # DS-Bio-Photos

-A Python utility for standardising individual headshot photos.
+A Python utility for extracting faces from photos and saving the results as standardised individual headshots.

 ## Dependencies